Datametri Logo

 Missing Data Pattern Matrix

-B. Multivariate Outlier Detection (Mahalanobis Distance)
+2. Multivariate Outlier Detection (Mahalanobis Distance)

-Added Value
+Added Value to the Business

-Prevents the variance of regression and machine learning models from unnecessarily inflating (leverage effect), dramatically increasing predictive accuracy.
+• Model Optimization: Prevents the variance of regression and machine learning models from unnecessarily inflating (leverage effect), dramatically increasing predictive accuracy.

 Multivariate Outlier Detection

-C. Statistical Distribution and Homogeneity of Variance
+3. Statistical Distribution and Homogeneity of Variance Analyses

-It is the process of examining the normal distribution, the fundamental assumption of parametric tests and linear models, and adapting data that deviates from normality to the models via advanced statistical transformations (Box-Cox, Yeo-Johnson).
+It is the process of examining the normal distribution—the fundamental assumption of parametric tests and linear models—and adapting data that deviates from normality to the models via advanced statistical transformations (Box-Cox, Yeo-Johnson).

 Density and Q-Q Plot